robinboncoeur/ArtAndAGI/docs/CelestesGirl/PlotDv.md

 **Cons**

 * If the event trades strictly on *A Christmas Carol* authenticity, you’ll be out of frame; you’ll need the narrative justification (curated lane/theme year).
-* Some readers expect hoops (1850s) at a “Dickens” fair; a line of dialogue can fix it.
+* Some readers expect hoops (1850s) at a “Victorian” fair; a line of dialogue can fix it.

 **One-line fixes you can use**